netiken/m4/README.md

 Reproduce m4's accuracy evaluation across diverse network scenarios using pre-trained models.

-TODO for Anton: please add instructions to run flowSim and m4.
+TODO for Anton: add the instructions to run the flowSim and m4.

 #### Quick Test (Small Scale)